Considering Seal Coating your Parking Lot?

 Choose the Right Product

 - Research the sealant to be used, how long it is likely to last and how it is made.
 Remember that sealants containing more than .1% PAH by weight are banned in Austin and its ETJ.
 Check the Safety Data Sheet (SDS) for information on the sealant ingredients.
-The company sealing your lot should have the SDS available
+The company sealing your lot should have the SDS available.
+Click here for a list of approved products.

 - If you have old PAH sealant present, consider having it removed prior to re-sealing.
 Equipment is available in Texas which can remove sealant with a shot blasting process.
 It can be done if dust is controlled and the removed sealant is disposed of in the trash.
 This eliminates the possibility of future coal tar pollution from old degrading sealant.

 - Consider using a lighter colored sealant.
 Lighter colored sealant will often reduce the surface temperature of the parking lot.
 The payoff would be cooler cars for customers and staff parked all day, as well as a reduction in the heat island effect.